rohit03-cmd/Quantum-Harmonic-Oscillator-Simulation-in-ML/README.md

-# Quantum-Harmonic-Oscillator-Simulation-in-ML
-The quantum harmonic oscillator is a fundamental model in quantum mechanics, describing systems like vibrating molecules or electromagnetic fields in a cavity.
-This project will simulate its wavefunctions, energy levels, and time evolution
+Quantum Harmonic Oscillator Simulation via Machine Learning Developed a neural network model to simulate the quantum harmonic oscillator by solving the time-independent Schrödinger equation,
+H
+ ψ=Eψ.
+This project successfully